-Goodwill Industries of Greater Nebraska is having a donation drive in St. Francis, Kansas beginning at noon on Thursday, February 11, 2021 and continuing daily from 8:00 a.m. to 5:00 p.m. until noon on Thursday, February 18, 2021, or until the trailer is full.
+Goodwill Industries of Greater Nebraska is having a donation drive in St. Francis, Kansas beginning after noon on Wednesday, May 5, 2021 and continuing daily from 8:00 a.m. to 5:00 p.m. until noon on Monday, May 10, 2021, or until the trailer is full.
 People living in St. Francis Kansas and the surrounding area can drop off their donations at the Goodwill Donation Trailer parked at the Community Recycling Center.

 Virtually anything in your home or garage that you no longer use is accepted; clothing, household items, shoes, boots, purses, belts, hats, books, computers, printers, monitors and all computer accessories can be placed inside the Goodwill trailer.
 Due to limited storage space, furniture, televisions and large appliances are not accepted.
 Tax donation receipts are available at the trailer.